 As we create ESD packaging, we pay attention to many factors.
 This includes gaining a thorough knowledge of your product and its ESD sensitivity.
 We also consider the product’s distribution environment, providing quality packaging that can keeps humidity and moisture from damaging a product, and ensuring that the packaging can handle varying temperatures.
 While many of the materials we use are capable of keeping moisture at bay, we also do sometimes recommend adding a desiccant to further protect your product.

-Since 1967, we’ve been an industry leading in the design and production of all types of custom thermoform packaging, and serving the electronics industry has been one of our main areas of concentration.
-Ready to get started?
-Contact Indepak today and we can discuss your ESD packaging needs.
+Since 1967, we’ve been an industry leading in the design and production of all types of custom thermoformed trays and clamshell packaging.
+Serving the electronics industry has been one of our main areas of concentration.